The Restaurant Group (OTCMKTS:RSTGF) Upgraded to Hold by Zacks Investment Research

-Zacks Investment Research upgraded shares of The Restaurant Group (OTCMKTS:RSTGF – Get Rating) from a sell rating to a hold rating in a report published on Wednesday morning, Zacks.com reports.
+The Restaurant Group (OTCMKTS:RSTGF – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued on Wednesday, Zacks.com reports.

 According to Zacks, “Restaurant Group plc operates branded restaurants and pubs.
 Its brand portfolio includes Frankie & Benny’s, Chiquito, Coast to Coast, Garfunkel’s, Brunning & Price, Joe’s Kitchen and TRG Concessions.
 The company operates primarily in United Kingdom.
 Restaurant Group plc is based in London, United Kingdom. “

-Several other research analysts have also recently issued reports on the company.
-Barclays cut The Restaurant Group from an equal weight rating to an underweight rating and set a $70.00 target price on the stock. in a research report on Friday, March 25th.
-Peel Hunt raised The Restaurant Group to a buy rating in a report on Thursday, March 10th.
-Finally, Berenberg Bank raised The Restaurant Group from a hold rating to a buy rating and upped their price objective for the stock from $110.00 to $125.00 in a report on Thursday, January 6th.
+Several other research firms have also issued reports on RSTGF.
+Peel Hunt raised The Restaurant Group to a “buy” rating in a research note on Thursday, March 10th.
+Berenberg Bank raised shares of The Restaurant Group from a “hold” rating to a “buy” rating and increased their price objective for the company from $110.00 to $125.00 in a research report on Thursday, January 6th.
+Finally, Barclays cut The Restaurant Group from an “equal weight” rating to an “underweight” rating and set a $70.00 price objective for the company. in a report on Friday, March 25th.

 The Restaurant Group Company Profile (Get Rating)